xDiggy/GymHub/README.md

 # GymHub
-A workout tracker mixed with a socisl media app
+A workout tracker mixed with a social media app